psf/black/docs/the_black_code_style/future_style.md

 there is [an experimental option](labels/experimental-string) to enable splitting strings.
 We plan to enable this option by default once it is fully stable.
 This is tracked in [this issue](https://github.com/psf/black/issues/2188).

+## Preview style

+Potentially disruptive style changes between major releases are gathered under the `--preview` CLI flag.
+They will eventually become part of main functionality, but until then are described here.